Sanglorian/orcus/Orcus Rulebook - current.md

 * Your companion’s initiative equals your own.
 * You can give up actions to command the companion, in which case it gets to take the same actions.
 For example, you can give up your standard action in order for the summoned monster to take a standard action.
 You can also use an immediate action in order for the animal companion to make an opportunity attack or use a counter or reaction (in all three cases, only if eligible to do so).
-* Some companions have an “Instinct“ listed.
+* Some companions have an “Instinct” listed.
 This is how the monster behaves when you do not command it.
 It has the normal standard, move and swift action when following its instinct, and acts at the end of your turn.

 *Stats and Combat*